awsdocs/amazon-ecs-developer-guide/doc_source/get-set-up-for-amazon-ecs.md

 **Note**
 If your account supports Amazon EC2 Classic, select the VPC that you created in the previous task\.

 1. Amazon ECS container instances do not require any inbound ports to be open\.
 However, you might want to add an SSH rule so you can log into the container instance and examine the tasks with Docker commands\.
 You can also add rules for HTTP and HTTPS if you want your container instance to host a task that runs a web server\.
+Container instances do require external network access to communicate with the Amazon ECS service endpoint\.
 Complete the following steps to add these optional security group rules\.

    On the **Inbound** tab, create the following rules \(choose **Add Rule** for each new rule\), and then choose **Create**:
    + Choose **HTTP** from the **Type** list, and make sure that **Source** is set to **Anywhere** \(`0.0.0.0/0`\)\.
    + Choose **HTTPS** from the **Type** list, and make sure that **Source** is set to **Anywhere** \(`0.0.0.0/0`\)\.
    + Choose **SSH** from the **Type** list\.
 In the **Source** field, ensure that **Custom IP** is selected, and specify the public IP address of your computer or network in CIDR notation\.
 To specify an individual IP address in CIDR notation, add the routing prefix `/32`\.
 For example, if your IP address is `203.0.113.25`, specify `203.0.113.25/32`\.
 If your company allocates addresses from a range, specify the entire range, such as `203.0.113.0/24`\.
 **Important**
 For security reasons, we don't recommend that you allow SSH access from all IP addresses \(`0.0.0.0/0`\) to your instance, except for testing purposes and only for a short time\.